 Final steps

 1. Go live: Once all settings are configured and tested, your system is ready to go live.
-Monitor the first few days closely to address any glitches or make adjustmends as needed.
+Monitor the first few days closely to address any glitches or adjustments that may be needed.

 2. Regular maintenance and updates: Keep your system up-to-date with the latest software versions and security patches.
 Regular maintenance helps ensure the POS continues to operate securely, smoothly, and efficiently.